 Do you vacuum a pool on backwash or waste?

-The backwash setting is primarily used to clean the filter itself, not for vacuuming the pool.
+The backwash setting is used to clean the filter, not to vacuum the pool.

 Pool Care Handbook and Video Course